 You, as a Master Mason, have received the first three degrees of the York Rite.
 Having begun your Masonic work in the York Rite, it is natural that you should want to continue with it and fill in what was left out of the first three degrees, as they are incomplete.

-According to Masonic legend, every man raised to the sublime degree of a Master Mason received “substitute secrets”, as the “true secrets” were lost.
+According to Masonic legend, every man raised to the sublime degree of a Master Mason received a “substitute word”, as the “true word” was lost.
 It may prove a surprise to the average blue lodge mason, believing his work is completed, to be told that the secrets pertaining to the ceremony will not be given to him!
 This is unfortunate, but the veil is lifted in the degree of the Royal Arch, and in that degree only.
-Hence, no man actually becomes a true Master Mason until he is exalted in the Holy Royal Arch degree and he learns the secret word of a Master Mason.
+Hence, no man actually becomes a true Master Mason until he is exalted in the Holy Royal Arch degree and he learns the "secret word" of a Master Mason.

 Some would have the newly raised Master Mason (3rd Degree) believe that he can receive the secrets and word in a degree other than the Royal Arch.
 This is not true, historically or otherwise.
 The mother Grand Lodge of England was so emphatic regarding the necessity of the Royal Arch degree that many years ago, it set forth the following as Paragraph One (1) of its Laws and Regulations:

 “By the solemn act of the union between the two Grand Lodges of Freemasons of England in December, 1813, it was declared and pronounced that Pure Ancient Masonry consists of three degrees and no more, viz: those of the Entered Apprentice, the Fellow craft, and the Master Mason, INCLUDING THE SUPREME ORDER OF THE HOLY ROYAL ARCH.”